 What qualities does a resilient woman have?
 Tonya Fitzpatrick says sheer determination, tenacity, and a strong belief in oneself and your abilities.
 Practice these qualities in your own life!

 Shana Oshiro uses an allegory that has stuck with her for years.
 It compares human beings to three types of things that react in boiling water.
 “An egg, which hardens when subjected to the heat; a carrot, which becomes mushy; and a coffee bean, which itself remains unchanged, but changes the water in which it was placed.
-A resilient person is like the coffee bean.
+A resilient person is like a coffee bean.
 She responds to a challenging circumstance in a way that maintains their own integrity.
 She brings the flavor of her character, abundant with Love, to change the situation.”

-Practice these qualities everyday and they will soon become a part of your overall self.
+Practice these qualities every day and they will soon become a part of your overall self.
 Channel your inner coffee bean!

-How can you show resilience
+How can you show yourself as a resilient woman?

 Tonya emphasizes the importance of following your passion.
 Don’t allow yourself to be put in a box.
 Don’t limit yourself, and don’t let others limit you.